hajraata/hajraata/README.md

 - 👋 Hi, I’m @hajraata
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning React
+- 🌱 I’m skilled in HTML, CSS, JAvaScript, and React.
+Currently learning NodeJS, MongoDB, and SQL
 - 📫 You can reach me at hajraata@gmail.com

 <!---